 One of the first tobacco cards ever produced, the 1887-1890 (N172) cards were issued in packs of Old Judge and Gypsy Queen cigarette packs.
 The set is known as one of the largest sets ever created, as there are over 500 players and 3000 variations known.

-Anson was considered to be one of the best players of the dead ball era, and the first to reach over 3000 hits.
+Anson was considered one of the best players of the dead ball era and the first to reach over 3000 hits.
 He was elected to the Baseball Hall of Fame in 1939.

-The Cap Anson card (in uniform) is the most valuable baseball card in the set and quite scarce, as there are only three PSA graded cards in existence.
-A PSA 8 graded version of Anson (one of him in a portrait but not in uniform) sold for close to $100K back in 2016, yet I'd expect a similar graded copy to fetch near $300K today.
+The Cap Anson card (in uniform) is the most valuable baseball card in the set and quite scarce, as there are only three PSA-graded cards in existence.
+A PSA 8-graded version of Anson (one of him in a portrait but not in uniform) sold for close to $100K back in 2016, yet I’d expect a similar graded copy to fetch nearly $500K today.

 18. 1955 Topps Roberto Clemente RC #164